Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Avocados

 Avos have been hard at work since before the inception of avo toast.
 This nutrient-rich fruit is filled with healthy fats and vitamin E. The ancient Aztecs also believed it was an aphrodisiac.
 The Aztec word for avocado, ‘ahuacatl’ actually translates to ‘testicles’.
-Avocados are also rich in folic acid, vitamins B6 and 9, which are great for boosting energy levels and hormone production.
+Avocados are also rich in folic acid, vitamins B6 and 9, which are great for boosting energy levels and increasing hormone production.

 Try these Chocolate Avocado Mousse Tartlets for a double dose of aphrodisiacs.